neomantic-zz/arche/design.md

 # Arche Design

-Arche list of entry points is provides in the generic hal+json hypermedia format.
+Arche's list of entry points is provides in the generic hal+json hypermedia format.
 The URLs are available on the root of the Arche service.
 If environmental variable BASE_URI has been set to "http://arche.host", then a GET request to the root with the